Physiology of weight loss

-A physiological tug-of-war: weight loss via reduced-calorie intake triggers the process of metabolic adaptation in the brain and body.1,2
+Weight loss via reduced-calorie intake triggers metabolic adaptation in both the brain and body.1,2

 Graph depicting how weight loss via reduced calorie intake triggers the process of metabolic adaptation

-After weight loss via reduced-calorie intake, metabolic adaptation may result in increased signals for energy intake (increase in the hunger hormone [ie, ghrelin] and decrease in satiety hormones [eg, GLP-1, PYY, CCK, amylin]).
+After weight loss via reduced-calorie intake, metabolic adaptation may result in increased signals for energy intake (increase in the hunger hormone [ie, ghrelin] and decrease in satiety hormones [eg, GLP-1, PYY, CCK, amylin]).1

 Graph depicting increase in the hunger hormone increasing and decrease in satiety (fullness) hormones